conditg/mapscaler/docs/scalars.rst

 Creating Shape Scalars from a Variable
 ========================================

-In this tutorial, we'll use a GeoPandas dataframe with 2 columns: a ``geometry`` column of US state shapes, and a population column of numeric values.
+In this tutorial, we'll use a GeoPandas dataframe with 2 columns: a ``geometry`` column of US county shapes, and a population column of numeric values.
 (Of course, the following steps will work for other variables besides population - any numeric input will do.

 Data Prep and Cleaning
 ^^^^^^^^^^^^^^^^^^^^^^^